ZachJiang/zachjiang.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Zachary Chunli JIANG
-subtitle: Why you'd want to go on a date with me
+subtitle: CV related contents
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Zachary Chunli JIANG.
+Degrees:

-- I rock a great mustache
+- B.Eng in Mechanical Engineering, Hong Kong University of Science & Technology
-- I'm extremely loyal to my family
+- Pursuing Ph.D in Mechanical Engineering, Robotics Institute, Hong Kong University of Science and Technology

 What else do you need?